neophytos-sk/nest/README.md

 Nest Programming Language
 =========================

-Implements a language on top of TCL.
-I was originally planning to use it for implementing persistence in OpenACS (http://www.openacs.org) but the time has passed.
-The actual code does not exceed 500 lines including the DTD and the comments (less than 400 lines without the comments).
-Resulting spec can be validated with the DTD in the code and turned into C code.
+Nest is a language on top of TCL.
+It was originally meant to be used for a persistence package for OpenACS (http://www.openacs.org) but the time has passed.
+The actual code does not exceed 500 lines.
+Its output can be compiled into C code (or any other target language).
+In other words, nest provides a language to write other languages.

 You may find my templating presentation in EuroTCL 2013 relevant: http://www.tcl.tk/community/tcl2013/EuroTcl/presentations/EuroTcl2013-Demetriou-WebTemplating.pdf